-Actor "means a person accused of any offense proscribed under this chapter."
-(D.C.
-Code § 22-3001.
-Definitions.)

-- Bodily Injury "means injury involving loss or impairment of the function of a bodily member, organ, or mental faculty, or physical disfigurement, disease, sickness, or injury involving significant pain." - Child "means a person who has not yet attained the age of 16 years." - Minor "means a person who has not yet attained the age of 18 years." - Consent "means words or overt actions indicating a freely given agreement to the sexual act or contact in question.
-Lack of verbal or physical resistance or submission by the victim, resulting from the use of force, threats, or coercion by the defendant shall not constitute consent." - Force "means the use or threatened use of a weapon; the use of such physical strength or violence as is sufficient to overcome, restrain, or injure a person; or the use of a threat of harm sufficient to coerce or compel submission by the victim."
+- Actor: Any person accused of any of the sexual abuse offenses. - Bodily Injury: "[I]njury involving loss or impairment of the function of a bodily member, organ, or mental faculty, or physical disfigurement, disease, sickness, or injury involving significant pain." - Child: "[A] person who has not yet attained the age of 16 years." - Minor: "[A] person who has not yet attained the age of 18 years." - Consent: "[W]ords or overt actions indicating a freely given agreement to the sexual act or contact in question.
+Lack of verbal or physical resistance or submission by the victim, resulting from the use of force, threats, or coercion by the defendant shall not constitute consent." - Force: "[T]he use or threatened use of a weapon; the use of such physical strength or violence as is sufficient to overcome, restrain, or injure a person; or the use of a threat of harm sufficient to coerce or compel submission by the victim." - Official Custody: - The state of "[d]etention following arrest for an offense, following surrender in lieu of arrest for an offense; following a charge or conviction of an offense, or an allegation or finding of juvenile delinquency; following commitment as a material witness; following or pending civil commitment proceedings, or pending extradition, deportation, or exclusion." - Custody for detention purposes, "including transportation, medical diagnosis or treatment, court appearance, work, or recreation." - "Probation or parole." - Serious Bodily Injury: "[B]odily injury that involves a substantial risk of death, unconsciousness, extreme physical pain, protracted and obvious disfigurement, or protracted loss or impairment of the function of a bodily member, organ, or mental faculty."

-Official Custody:

-- (A) "Detention following arrest for an offense; following surrender in lieu of arrest for an offense; following a charge or conviction of an offense, or an allegation or finding of juvenile delinquency; following commitment as a material witness; following or pending civil commitment proceedings, or pending extradition, deportation, or exclusion; - (B) Custody for purposes incident to any detention described in subparagraph (A) of this paragraph, including transportation, medical diagnosis or treatment, court appearance, work, and recreation; or - (C) Probation or parole." - Serious Bodily Injury "means bodily injury that involves a substantial risk of death, unconsciousness, extreme physical pain, protracted and obvious disfigurement, or protracted loss or impairment of the function of a bodily member, organ, or mental faculty."
 These injuries are life threatening or disabling.
-The victims typically require urgent and continued medical treatment, and often times require surgery, carry visible and long lasting or permanent scars, and suffer other consequential damage such as permanent impairment of mental faculties.

-Sexual Act:

-- (A) "The penetration, however slight, of the anus or vulva of another by a penis; - (B) Contact between the mouth and the penis, the mouth and the vulva, or the mouth and the anus; or - (C) The penetration, however slight, of the anus or vulva by a hand or finger or by any object, with an intent to abuse, humiliate, harass, degrade, or arouse or gratify the sexual desire of any person. - (D) The emission of semen is not required for the purposes of subparagraphs (A)-(C) of this paragraph." - Sexual Contact "means the touching with any clothed or unclothed body part or any object, either directly or through the clothing, of the genitalia, anus, groin, breast, inner thigh, or buttocks of any person with an intent to abuse, humiliate, harass, degrade, or arouse or gratify the sexual desire of any person."
+The victims typically require urgent and continued medical treatment, and often times require surgery, carry visible and long lasting or permanent scars, and suffer other consequential damage such as permanent impairment of mental faculties. - Sexual Act: - "The penetration, however slight, of the anus or vulva of another by a penis." - "Contact between the mouth and the penis, the mouth and the vulva, or the mouth and the anus." - "The penetration, however slight, of the anus or vulva by a hand or finger or by any object, with an intent to abuse, humiliate, harass, degrade, or arouse or gratify the sexual desire of any person." - "The emission of semen is not required for the purposes of" this definition.